During 2021, we are prioritising seven urgent school improvements projects: you can read about them below.

-The generosity of Mukwashi’s friends and supporters has already provided the funds for our first two projects: an ‘Early Years’ centre‘ and a ‘full set of textbooks and reading scheme books‘.
+Already, the generosity of Mukwashi’s supporters has provided all the funds we need for our first two projects: an ‘Early Years’ Learning Centre‘ and a ‘full set of textbooks and reading scheme books‘.

 We use all ‘regular gifts’ (pledged weekly, monthly and quarterly donations) to increase the number of free places we provide to the most disadvantaged local children.
 These are local children who are either orphans, or whose family income is less than £15.50 ($22.50) per month.

 We’ve now finished converting our old ‘Head Teacher’s house’ into a specialist ‘care & learning’ unit for our Early Years’ children.
-This means we can use the room they have vacated as an additional primary classroom – which transforms the way we can operate.
+This has allowed us to use the old Early Years’ classroom as an additional primary classroom – which has transformed the way we operate.

-We have bought 45 new desks and chairs from the workshop at the local prison for the additional primary classroom.
+We’ve also bought 45 new desks and chairs from the workshop at Lusaka Central Prison for the additional primary classroom.

 It would be lovely if we could also raise the extra funds to provide our small children with some climbing, sitting, swinging, digging and water play equipment to help them learn through creative play.

 For our first twelve years, we had no text books.
 In 2018, we were given fifty textbooks in two subjects (English and Science) and all our secondary pupils shared them.
 We’ve never had any textbooks for our primary children, and we’ve never had any reading scheme books for our infant children.

-Thanks to the generosity of Oxford University Press, Gadsden Books and our supporters, we have been able to order 2,200 textbooks – which means all our upper primary and secondary pupils will have their own textbook for every subject in the curriculum.
+Now, thanks to the generosity of Oxford University Press, Gadsden Books in Lusaka, and our supporters, we have been able to purchase 2,500 textbooks.
+All our upper primary and secondary pupils now have their own textbook for every subject in the school curriculum (except PE).

 Back in 2018, we installed modern toilet facilities for our secondary girls.
 However, all our primary children and secondary boys are still using elderly, primitive squat-toilets and latrines which are in an unacceptably poor and dilapidated condition (and are far too few for our current pupil numbers).

 Our main goal for 2021 is to build hygienic, sustainable toilets for all our children which will last the school at least 50 years.